 (which would have been the epicentre of a nuclear war – i.e. the whole country would have been completely scorched off the map had the Cold War turned hot).
 This left a mark on me – to this day I can't shake off this strange mixture of horror and dark fascination with sites related to the Cold War.

 And speaking of nuclear threats – I also vividly remember the fear that engulfed us all when the Chernobyl

 accident happened … even though we were not too badly affected where I lived at the time (Hamburg

 ).
-Still, the warning shot was clear enough, and I've always remained highly sceptical of the civilian use of nuclear power too … again not without at the same time being strangely attracted to the abstract, invisible eeriness of nuclear sites.
+Still, the warning shot was clear enough, and I've always been politically sceptical of the civilian use of nuclear power too … again not without at the same time being strangely attracted to the abstract, invisible eeriness of nuclear sites.

-Then after I had I met my English partner, meanwhile wife (see personal background
+Then, after I had I met my British partner, meanwhile wife (see personal background

 ), in Bradford

 in Yorkshire, Great Britain

 , the interest in the "darker" side of travelling to unusual destinations got a particular further boost, namely through her interest in the Holocaust.
 We started visiting concentration camp

 memorial sites together and I got hooked on that aspect of dark tourism too.